-- A plan that responds to community space as more than just community space that is 'nice to look at,' but more importantly creates a place for community life where residents are able to enhance their social life and bind together as a community through celebrate/festive/physical activities and places to connect to nature. - Public life for all seasons, and for all seasons of life. - Places to ensure that residents are not 'distant' to public spaces in the community but are active participants.
+- A plan that responds to community spaces as more than just 'nice to look at' areas, but more importantly, creates places for community life where residents are able to enhance their social life and bind together as a community through celebratory/festive/physical activities, and places to connect to nature. - Public life for all seasons, and for all seasons of life. - Places to ensure that residents are not 'distant' to public spaces in the community but are active participants.